Voces y Caras: Latinx Communities of North Florida [

 in that space.
 Fourth, names are important.
 Projects should be named after something

-Voces y Caras: Hispanic Communities of North Florida is a project created with the community in mind.
+Voces y Caras: Latinx Communities of North Florida is a project created with the community in mind.
 The title of the project was chosen

 by the first cohort of students to reflect both the languages that most of our students